 Pop Culture Hero Coalition

 Bullying in all its forms forces 160,000 American kids to miss school each day, severely impacting grades and mental health, often leading to trauma, addiction, and self-harm.
 Research shows the solution is teaching empathy, inclusion, resilience, and other emotional skills, so our psychologists have created a comprehensive 32-lesson plan for Homeroom, Health, or English classes, equipping teachers and kids so all can learn in safety.
 Vote to improve schools and save lives.
-The Heroic Journey Curriculum, with lessons on healthy identity, empathy, resilience, restorative justice, and making positive, life-long choices, is in accordance with extensive research about the impact of SEL in schools.

 What does your organization do?